Sul4urx/HyperGrave/README.md

-The source code for SGrave 2.
-This repository has **nothing to do** with SGrave 1.
+The source code for HyperGrave.

 > [!WARNING]
-> SGrave 2 is heavily in beta.
+> HyperGrave is heavily in beta.
 Expect bugs!

 If you found a bug, report it in **Issues** tab > **New issue**.
 You can also suggest a new feature there.

-If you have a question about this data pack, use `/trigger sgrave2.help` in game.
+If you have a question about this data pack, use `/trigger hygrave.help` in game.

 You don't need any resource packs to use SGrave 2, unlike SGrave 1.